guildai/guild.ai/pages/start/index.md

 [run](term:run).
 Each run tracks experiment details including results.

 !!! highlight
-    To run unmodified scripts, Guild makes assumptions about hyperparameters and results.
-Later you learn about these assumptions and how to explicitly configure Guild to control every details of an operation.
+    Guild lets you track experiments without changing your scripts.
+This saves you time and keeps your source independent of an experiment management framework.

+Guild detects two hyperparameters from `train.py`: *noise* and *x*.
+Guild refers to these variables as [flags](term:flag).
+By default, Guild treats global constants in Python scripts as flags.
+This behavior can be controlled through explicit configuration.
+You learn about this in later steps.

+Guild scans script output for values printed in the format ``key: value`` and logs them as [scalars](term:scalar).

 ## View Results

-Show the current runs:
+List the current runs:

 ``` command
 guild runs